NasraouiaMohamed/rabbitmq-tutorials/README.md

 This tutorial demonstrates how to use RabbitMQ with .NET to build a simple messaging application.

 ## Introduction
-In this tutorial, we'll start with the simplest possible example: sending a "Hello World!" message from a .NET producer to a RabbitMQ queue and having a .NET consumer receive and process it.
-This straightforward scenario will serve as our introduction to RabbitMQ and its .NET client library.

-### Key Terminology

-- **Producer**: A producer is a program responsible for sending messages to RabbitMQ.
-It produces messages and sends them to a RabbitMQ queue.

-- **Queue**: In RabbitMQ, a queue is like a postbox where messages are stored before being consumed.
-Messages are placed into a queue and wait to be delivered to consumers.

-- **Consumer**: A consumer is a program that receives and processes messages from a RabbitMQ queue.
-It waits for messages to arrive and performs specific actions based on the received data.
+In this tutorial, we will build upon the "Hello World!" example by creating a Work Queue.
+Work Queues are used to distribute time-consuming tasks among multiple workers efficiently.
+The main idea behind Work Queues is to avoid performing resource-intensive tasks immediately and instead schedule them for later execution.
+We encapsulate tasks as messages and send them to a queue, where worker processes running in the background will pop the tasks and process them.
+This approach is particularly valuable in scenarios like web applications where complex tasks cannot be handled within the short window of an HTTP request.